lydell/pegjs-each-code/readme.md

 var eachCode = require("pegjs-each-code")

 eachCode(ast, function(node, labels, ruleName) {
-  // This function will be run once with `ast.initializer` (if it exists), and
-  // then once for each node with a `code` property, such as “action”, “semantic
-  // and” and “semantic not” nodes.
-  //
-  // `labels` is an array of all the labels that are available to the code snippet.
-  //
-  // `ruleName` is the name of the rule that the code snippet occurs in, or
-  // `null` if `node` is the initializer.

   try {
     node.code = compile(node.code, {locals: labels})
   } catch (error) {